aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/working-with-math-objects/remove-officemath-object-from-document/_index.md

 *{index}* is the index of specific office math object.

-[Swagger UI](https://apireference.aspose.cloud/words/#/OfficeMathObjects/DeleteOfficeMathObject) lets you call this REST API directly from the browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/OfficeMathObjects/DeleteOfficeMathObject) lets you call this REST API directly from a browser.

 ## cURL Example